fbw-p23-e05/live/cloud-services/README.md

 - How does EC2 helps us to achieve virtualization?
 - Setup an EC2 instance
 - Connect to the EC2 instance

+# 11/04/2024 - AWS Relational Database Service

+- Create an RDS instance
+- Connect it to EC2
+- ACcess the RDS instance from EC2
+- Create the database for our django app
+- Connect Database to our django app

+# 12/04/2024 - AWS Simple Storage Service - S3

+- Create an S3 bucket
+- Create an IAM group and user to access the S3 bucket from our django app
+- Connect our django app to the S3
+- Upload the static files to S3 bucket
+- Update Nginx configuration
+- Test the new setup